SiliconLabs/wisun-br-linux/DBUS.md

   in the node's preferred order.
 The border router should be the only entry with no parents.

+Implementation limitations:
+- LFN directly connected to wsbrd will not be exposed after reboot until their MAC timing information have been acquired.
+- FFN directly connected to wsbrd and that do not have an entry in both RPL and IPv6 neighbor discovery cache will not be exposed.
+This choice was made considering an FFN without both entries cannot be considered operational.
+  Note potential children of such FFN may still be exposed through this API.

 ### `Gtks` and `Gaks` (`aay`)

 Returns a list of the four Group Transient (or Temporal) Keys (GTKs) or Group